 5. AI Impact On Business Decisions – Know AI’s Unique Challenge To Overcome Its High Number Of Weaknesses

 However, AI still has many weaknesses when it comes to supporting business decision-making.
 Specifically, AI challenges include its lack of transparency, it can be biased, uses a lot of computing power, privacy concerns, and it is not morally responsible to name a few.
-In spite of AI decision support being a unique challenge to overcome, it is definitely worth pursuing.
-At the same time it is critical that you know the weakness of AI in supporting decision-making, Click here to explore the 11 weaknesses in AI with providing automation support for business decision-making.
+However, despite these weaknesses, AI is still worth pursuing to empower business decision-making.
+To explore the 11 weaknesses of AI to support business decision-making, Click here.

 “The real danger is not that computers will begin to think like men, but that men will begin to think like computers.”